Lakshman Phal: The Amazing Fruit You Need to Discover

 Does Lakshman Phal cause drowsiness?

 Some traditional users report mild sedative effects from the leaves, but this has not been confirmed in controlled clinical studies.
+Avoid driving or operating machinery if you feel drowsy after consuming it.

 Can children eat Lakshman Phal?